todd/rack-commit-stats/README.md

 ## For Rails
 Mount the application on a new endpoint within your `routes.rb` file.
-You will probably want to limit access to this endpoint using some sort of authentication constraint you've established, though this is totally optional.
+You will probably want to limit access to this endpoint using some sort of authorization constraint you've established, though this is totally optional.

 ```ruby